WHY CHOOSE BREEDEN LAW OFFICE:

 You may opt to take the independent route if you already have some familial or other connection with the child, such as wanting to adopt your stepchild or a sibling.
 Many people assume the adoption process is easier when you avoid an agency, but the same statutory requirements and rules apply for independent adoptions.

 With any type of adoption, errors in the process can be costly and put your family in jeopardy.
 When you work with a Smithfield adoption lawyer, you’re in a better position to achieve your adoption goals without delays or obstacles.
-A lawyer can advise you on:
+A local adoption lawyer can advise you on:

 North Carolina Adoption Process